0cfernandes00/Project2-Stream-Compaction/README.md

 I tried a few different methods for optimization.
 I originally implemented it according to the book and lecture slides keeping the kernels seperate.
 I also tried combining the two operations into a single kernel to reduce the time going to the memory copy I currently do before performing the downsweep.
 The performance change that ended up making a difference was to reduce the number of blocks that are launched based on the number of threads needed for the current iteration of the loop, as well as using the threads needed for launch as a verification check on larger array sizes.

 The NSight Compute report seemed to suggest that the bottleneck was largely in computation usage for this algorithm.
+The memory overhead and number of writes and reads seemed similar to earlier implementations.
+The computation and branching considerations for scaling block sizes on kernel launch seemed to have the greatest impact on performance.
 ![](img/workeff_scan_compute.png)

 ### Thrust